-Brass parts that are majorly damaged and corroded break out the worst and have the most disastrous damage.
-Crystal-like deposits that are colored white, blue, or green are one of the spotting signs of corrosion on brass valves.
-The most often root cause of problems with brass valves is usually bad water chemistry, faulty material and design, and/or the brass material being in contact with household chemicals and cleaners that contain strong material that damages brass valves.
+Brass components with cracks and corrosion explode with the highest force and cause the most extensive damage.
+Crystal-like deposits colored white, blue, or green are spotting signs of corrosion on brass valves.
+The root cause of problems with brass valves is usually harmful to water chemistry, faulty material, and design.

 PEX Tubing and Connecting Parts

-CPVC, which stands for Chlorinated Polyvinyl Chloride, parts problems start when this type of material is exposed to either heat or strong chemicals.
-If you see any discoloration or any part of the CPVC tube cracking, you might want to have it checked by a licensed plumber.
-Even though this material is for home fire sprinkler systems, some also incorporate this into their home’s plumbing system.
+CPVC stands for Chlorinated Polyvinyl Chloride.
+Problems can start when this material exposure is to either heat or strong chemicals.
+If you see any discoloration or any part of the CPVC tube cracking, you might want to have it checked by a plumber.

 Toilets have tanks that are full of ceramics that can easily break.
-It starts with a small and thin crack, but the longer that you don’t fix it, the crack stays thin but it gets longer as time goes by.
-This crack can cause a major water issue and bigger damage to your home.
-Ceramic cracks are unnoticeable and spread slowly, if you notice any discoloration or staining on the outer part of the tank, this may be a sign that there’s a crack somewhere.
+Ceramic cracks are unnoticeable and spread slowly.
+If you notice any discoloration or staining on the outer part of the tank, this may be a sign that there’s a crack somewhere.

-Lastly, to make the best out of the technology that we already have, installing a leak detection system or water sensor would be a good idea.
-With the installation, you can easily spot leaks and can prevent damaging other parts of your household.
-And in the long run, would help you minimize the cost of having to fix things over and over again.
+A leak detection system or water sensor would be a good idea.
+With the installation, you can easily spot leaks and can prevent damaging other parts of your home.
 The best thing about this is that you can monitor and control this via your smartphone as you can synch these systems.